mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 And then seemingly innocuous things such as `Date` and `UUID` initializers can also be considered dependencies.
 After all, when you ask Foundation for the current date it reaches out into the real world to get that information.

 The same is true for `UUID`s.
-Each time you construct one you get a completely random, cryptic sequence of hex digits, and the process that concocts that value is an external system that we do not control
+Each time you construct one you get a completely random sequences of hex digits, and the process that concocts that value is an external system that we do not control

 ---